unrealrobin/timbermvp/docs/Portfolio/MissionDeliverySystem.md

 |`UMissionDisplayWidget` (View/UI)        |Displays Data / Handles Animations and Visuals            | ** Functions in Blueprint **                                                                                           | [H](https://github.com/unrealrobin/timbermvp/blob/main/Source/timbermvp/Public/UI/MissionSystem/MissionDisplayWidget.h)                                                                                                                                                            |

 ## Key Features
-1. Event Driven Mission System.
+1. Event-driven mission system.
-2. Easy Mission Design via in editor Data Assets.
+2. Easy mission authoring in-editor via Data Assets.
-2. Gameplay Tags are used for both mission design and event filtering.
+3. Gameplay Tags used for mission design and event filtering.
-3. View Model Data can be used outside of the Mission UI.
+4. ViewModel data can be reused outside the mission UI.
-4. Coupling only to the View Model and Event Subsystems.
+5. Low coupling by interacting through the ViewModel and event subsystems.

 # Mission System Architecture
 ### Pattern Overview
 ![Pattern Overview](Images/Pattern.png)
-The MVVM-C Patter (Model View View Model Component) is a simply uni-directly data binding pattern.
-Many different systems can get a reference to the Event Subsystem and calls its broadcast function in order to send events to the Mission Delivery Component.
-The mission delivery component only validates the context and pushes new data to the view model.
-The view model structures the data in a way that is easy to use in the UI.
-Any number of UI components can bind to the view model and get the latest Mission Data.
+The MVVM-C pattern (Model–View–ViewModel–Component) is a simple, unidirectional data-binding approach.
+Multiple gameplay systems can reference the Mission Event Subsystem and call its broadcast function to send events to the Mission Delivery Component (MDC).
+The MDC validates each event’s context and pushes updates to the ViewModel.
+The ViewModel then structures mission data for the UI.
+Any number of UI widgets can bind to the ViewModel and automatically receive the latest mission data.

 ### Mission Delivery System Initialization
 ![Initialization](Images/Initialization.png)
-The Mission Actor component Binds to the Subsystems on start up and when a new mission is set, populates the view model with new mission data.
+The mission Actor Component binds to the relevant subsystems on startup.
+When a new mission is set, it populates the ViewModel with fresh mission data (for example: title, description, objectives, and rewards) so the UI can present the current mission state immediately.

 ### Example Damage Event Pipeline
 ![Damage Event Pipeline](Images/DamageEventPipeline.png)
-In one example, the the mission is to do X damage to an enemy.
-In the enemies Take Damage function, a MissionEventPayload is created and sent to the Event Subsystem.
+As an example, consider a mission to deal X damage to enemies.
+When an enemy takes damage, a mission event payload is created and sent to the Mission Event Subsystem.
-The Event Subsystem then broadcasts the event to the Mission Delivery Component (MDC).
-The Mission Delivery Component then validates the payload via its Context Tags (Gameplay Tags).
-If all the required context tags are present, the MDC processes the data (checks if mission is complete) and then sends the new data to the view model.
+The subsystem broadcasts the event to the MDC, which validates the payload using context Gameplay Tags.
+If the context is valid, the MDC updates progress, checks for completion, and then forwards the latest state to the ViewModel.
-The view model structures the data in a way that is easy to use in the UI, and the UI automatically gets any updates to the view model.
+The ViewModel structures the data for easy UI consumption, and the UI updates automatically via MVVM bindings.

 ### Save/Load Mission State
 ![Save and Load](Images/SaveLoad.png)
-Completed missions are saved via Mission GUID's.
-When a save occurs, the MDC's Completed Missions list is saved.
-During load, the MDC completed Missions array is repopulated with the Completed Missions GUID's.
+Completed missions are tracked and saved using mission GUIDs.
+On save, the MDC’s completed mission list is persisted.
+On load, the MDC repopulates its completed missions from those GUIDs to restore the player’s mission progress.

 ## 🔗 Links
 - [View Full Repo on GitHub](https://github.com/unrealrobin/timbermvp)